1j01/wavey/README.md

 Internationalization with translations and LTR UI.
 [RTLCSS][] can help with UI mirroring, but I'd have to update the code for tracks.
-I don't know how much mirroring would be appreciated, but I think it would be kinda fun.
+I don't know how much mirroring would be appreciated, but I think it could be fun.

 ### TODO

+* **Horizontal scrolling**, and mouse-relative zooming
 * Effects
-* Horizontal scrolling, and mouse-relative zooming
+* Gain control (maybe an effect?)
+* Application Cache, because this app can work completely offline

 ### Contributing